RAGWire Architecture and Setup

 Each section maps directly to a pipeline component:

-• embeddings — Provider, model name, and connection details for the embedding model
+• embeddings: provider, model name, and connection details for the embedder

-• vectorstore — Qdrant connection URL, collection name, whether to use sparse vectors for hybrid search, and whether to recreate the collection on startup
+• vectorstore: Qdrant URL, collection name, whether to use sparse vectors for hybrid search, and whether to recreate the collection on startup

-• retriever — Search strategy (similarity, mmr, or hybrid), number of results (top_k), and whether to auto-extract metadata filters from queries
+• retriever: search strategy (similarity, mmr, or hybrid), number of results (top_k), and whether to auto-extract filters from queries

-• metadata — Path to a YAML file defining the metadata extraction prompt and fields
+• metadata: path to a YAML file that defines the metadata prompt and fields

 Detailed Configuration Reference